ZhuangLab/storm-analysis/storm_analysis/spliner/README.txt

 measure_psf_beads.py - This is similar to measure_psf except that it uses a text for input rather than a molecule list file (.bin file).

+measure_psf_utils.py - Utility functions used for PSF measurement.

 offset_to_Z.py - Converts a .off file (from storm-control) to a z_offset file that can be used for measuring the PSF.